CeeJayyy007/fullstackopen/part0/newnotediagram.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the <br/>JSON from the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server-->>browser: [{ "content": "sequence diagram updated", "date": "2023-10-20" }, ... ]
+    server-->>browser: [{ "content": "new content", "date": "2023-10-20" }, ... ]
     deactivate server
-    Note right of browser: The browser executes the callback function that renders the updated notes list
+    Note right of browser: The browser executes the callback function that renders the updated <br/>notes list
 ```